Fondue: Preparation

-Cheese fondue consists of a blend of cheeses, wine, and seasoning, although there are many variations, such as using beer rather than wine.
+Cheese fondue consists of some variation of a blend of grated cheeses that are melted, usually wine (but sometimes beer as an alternative), a thickening agent such as cornstarch or flour, and seasonings.
+The proportion of cheeses to wine is typically in a 2-to-1 ratio by weight (e.g., 800 g of cheese to 400 ml or 400 g of wine).

 Traditionally, the caquelon is rubbed with a cut garlic clove, white wine is added and heated with cornstarch, and then grated cheese is added and gently stirred until melted, although in practice all the ingredients can be combined and heated together at once.
 Some kirsch is often added.
 Fondue is very easy to prepare, even in large quantities.

 The cornstarch or other starch stabilizes and thickens the mixture.
 Additional wine may be added if the fondue is too thick; its acid and ethanol decrease the fondue's viscosity.
 A fondue can curdle if the protein separates from the fat, which is usually the result of not enough liquid in the mixture and an insufficiently acid mixture, so lemon juice is sometimes added.

 Temperature and la religieuse

 A cheese fondue mixture should be kept warm enough to keep the fondue smooth and liquid but not so hot that it burns.
-If this temperature is held until the fondue is finished there will be a thin crust of toasted (not burnt) cheese at the bottom of the caquelon.
+A typical target temperature is in the neighborhood of 65 C (150 F) as measured with a cooking thermometer.
+If maintained until the fondue is finished, a thin crust of toasted (not burnt) cheese will naturally develop at the bottom of the caquelon.
 This is called la religieuse (French for the nun).
 It has the texture of a cracker and is almost always lifted out and eaten.